 How to Flat Lay – 5 Top Tips

-The flat lay format has been a big trend in photography for some time, seen everywhere from the pages of Vogue to my home feeds on Instagram and Pinterest.
+The flat lay photography format is a big trend, seen everywhere from the pages of Vogue magazine, to our home feeds on Instagram and Pinterest.
 The format can communicate aspirational, lifestyle feel and when done right, can also deliver several marketing opportunities, such as brand positioning and networking.

 The food & drink sector has also produced some lovely examples – I am particularly fond of the snaps of latte art and photos of fresh ingredients from behind the scenes in a restaurant, cafe or kitchen.